gnu-octave/bootstrap/README.md

 ## Development roadmap

 * Create more documentation and guidance for using the functions in this package
+* Provide the option in bootanovan to print a pretty ANOVA table of the results